Late fees on invoices: How to charge and calculate them

-- What are late fees?
+- What is a late payment fee?

-- Invoice late fee wording
+- Standard late fee percentage for invoices

 - Why finance teams choose Ramp